 Broadside collisions: Also known as T-bone or side-impact collisions, broadsides occur when the front of one vehicle makes contact with the side of another vehicle.
 Broadside collisions generally occur in intersections, when one vehicle has failed to yield the right-of-way.
 These accidents can also occur as one vehicle is exiting a private driveway or parking lot, or if a vehicle attempts to make a U-turn without ensuring that the traffic lane is clear.
 Because the doors of vehicles do not offer the same protective features as do the fronts and rears, the occupants sitting on the side of the vehicle that is struck often suffer severe injuries, particularly when there is a large discrepancy in the sizes of the vehicles that collide.

 Rear-end accidents: Rear-end accidents involve the front of one vehicle colliding with the rear of another vehicle.
-Common reasons for rear-end accidents include following too closely (tailgating) and speeding.
+Common reasons for rear-end accidents include following too closely (tailgating), texting while driving and speeding.
 While often regarded as “minor fender-benders,” rear-end accidents can cause severe injuries and even death.

 Sideswipe accidents: Sideswipe accidents occur when the side of one vehicle makes contact with the side of another vehicle.
 This type of accident is often the result of one vehicle attempting to overtake another, and the front driver failing to ensure that his or her vehicle has safely passed the other before attempting to re-enter the lane of travel.
 Another common cause of this type of accident is a driver attempting to change lanes without ensuring that the travel lane is clear.

 Single-car collisions: Single car collisions may only involve one vehicle, but they can also involve bicycles or pedestrians.
 This type of accident can feature a rollover, either off of the roadway or when the vehicle makes contact with another object.